gcb906/Master-s-Thesis-in-Finance-2025/README.md

 - **Chapter 8 - Estimating risk aversion**: This notebook estimates the risk aversion parameter using empirical market data from Yahoo Finance.

-- **NameY**: This notebook simulates six portfolio optimization models.
+- **Chapter 9 - Numerical results**: This notebook simulates results for six portfolio optimization models.